 Published by the East Bay Community Law Center and the Samuelson Clinic of the UC Berkeley Law School, this is the result of research in all 58 counties of California.
 It highlights the ways in which electronic monitoring regimes are often especially punitive and unnecessary for juveniles.

-This slideshow by Rebecca Brown of Reentry Solutions offers a comprehensive critique of EM as an alternative to incarceration.
+This slideshow by Rebecca Brown of Reentry Solutions Group offers a comprehensive critique of EM as an alternative to incarceration.